jellyfin-archive/jellyfin-docs/docs/administrator-docs/installing.md

 Platform-agnostic .NET Core DLL builds in TAR archive format are available [here](https://repo.jellyfin.org/releases/server/portable).
 These builds use the binary `jellyfin.dll` and must be loaded with `dotnet`.

-## Arch AUR
+## Arch

-The Jellyfin package is in the AUR avilable [here](https://aur.archlinux.org/packages/jellyfin-git/).
+Jellyfin is not yet available in the official repository but can be found [here](https://aur.archlinux.org/packages/jellyfin-git/) in the user repository.

 ## Fedora

-Fedora 29 builds in RPM package format are available [here](https://repo.jellyfin.org/releases/server/fedora).
-Coming soon: an official Fedora repository.
+Fedora 29 builds in RPM package format are available [here](https://repo.jellyfin.org/releases/server/fedora) for now but an official Fedora repository is coming soon.

 ## CentOS

-CentOS/RHEL 7 builds in RPM package format are available [here](https://repo.jellyfin.org/releases/server/centos).
-Coming soon: an official CentOS/RHEL repository.
+CentOS/RHEL 7 builds in RPM package format are available [here](https://repo.jellyfin.org/releases/server/centos) and an official CentOS/RHEL repository is planned for the future.

 ## Debian